evaegelyng/MetaBarFlow/README.md

 ### This workflow allows efficient parallel processing of fastq files from Illumina sequencing of metabarcoding libraries.
 I.e. sequencing libraries built on pools of amplicons from complex samples (e.g. eDNA samples or bulk samples with DNA from several taxa), which have each been PCR-amplified using a unique combination of oligonucleotide tags on the primers.
 The workflow operates with amplicon sequence variants (ASVs) throughout, i.e. sequences are not collapsed into OTUs.
-The workflow includes demultiplexing, quality and error filtering, BLAST searching against a local sequence database, and taxonomic classification of the ASVs based on the BLAST hits.
+The workflow includes demultiplexing, quality and error filtering, BLAST searching against a local sequence database, and taxonomic classification using a Last Common Ancestor approach.
+Overlaps in sequence similarity to query sequences are used to determine which BLAST hits to include in the classification (Sigsgaard et al. 2020).
 The main outputs are an ASV table (which ASVs are found in which samples) and a taxonomic classification of these ASVs.
 Importantly, these classifications always need to be checked carefully and manually, using general knowledge of taxonomy, local species occurrences, synonyms etc., in order to produce a more realistic final list of taxa.
 Enjoy!

 #### Make overall directories